raphamorim/awesome-conduct/README.md

 Awesome Conduct is a guide to be AWESOME without being a stupid.
 It's also an incredible reference to find that you probably did something stupid.

-Note: This awesome-guide was made for people who know how to recognize his mistakes.
-If you don't fit, you can save your time and stop here.
+Note: This awesome-guide was made for people who know recognize his own mistakes.
+If you don't fit, you can save your time and stop right here.

 ## The Why ?